 “Communication security” briefly explained

-But what exactly is this so-called “communication security”?
-For those who have forgotten it, here is the explanation again.
+But what exactly is this so-called "communication security"?
+For those who aren't familiar with it, here's the explanation again.
 The feature concentrated focused on increasing the safety of children communicating online using Apple's iMessage.
 For example, the iMessage app will display warnings for children and parents when they receive or send sexually explicit images.
 When a child receives a sensitive image, it will automatically be blurred and the child will be presented with helpful resources.
 Apple has also built in a mechanism to let children know that a message will be sent to their parents if they do view the image (for children under 13).
 The system uses on-device machine learning to analyze images and determine whether they are sexually explicit.
 It is designed so that Apple does not receive a copy of the image.

 iOS 15.2 Beta: Parents must enable feature